 DROP TABLE statement to remove temporary tables however it is good practice to add the

 DROP TEMPORARY TABLE table_name;

 DROP TEMPORARY TABLE statement removes a temporary table only, not a permanent table.
 It helps you avoid the mistake of removing a permanent table when you name your temporary table the same as the name of the permanent table

 top10customers temporary table, you use the following statement:

 Notice that if you try to remove a permanent table with the

-DROP TEMPORARY TABLE statement, you will get an error message saying that the table you are trying drop is unknown.
+DROP TEMPORARY TABLE statement, you will get an error message saying that the table that you are trying drop is unknown.

 If you develop an application that uses a connection pooling or persistent connections, it is not guaranteed that the temporary tables are removed automatically when your application is terminated.

-Because the database connection that the application used may be still open and placed in a connection pool for other clients to use.
+Because the database connection that the application uses may be still open and placed in a connection pool for other clients to use.
 Therefore, it is a good practice to always remove the temporary tables whenever you are no longer use them.

 In this tutorial, you have learned about the MySQL temporary tables and how to manage temporary tables such as creating and removing a new temporary table.